-As measures of neural activation have been shown to be more robust in demonstrating the nature of response inhibition deficits in ADHD than task performance alone, 60 61 structural and fMRI scans will be conducted during T1 and T2 (at Gelderse Vallei Hospital, Ede, The Netherlands).
+As measures of neural activation have been shown to be more robust in demonstrating the nature of response inhibition deficits in ADHD than task performance alone,^{60 61} structural and fMRI scans will be conducted during T1 and T2 (at Gelderse Vallei Hospital, Ede, The Netherlands).
 A structural scan will serve as a reference for further functional scans.
-Blood oxygen-leveldependent (BOLD) signal changes will be measured while performing cognitive tasks that assess inhibitory control and selective attention, 62 that is, a stopsignal task (response inhibition) and a Flanker task (response conflict and associated error monitoring). fMRI BOLD responses will be assessed between successful and unsuccessful stop or go events (stop task) and between incongruent and congruent events (Flanker task).
-As a primary activation outcome, effects of the response to the diet will be assessed in functionally defined brain regions of interest (ROI), based on the main effects of tasks across subjects and measurements T1 and T2 (ie, Stop Success >StopFail/Go and Incongruent > Congruent).
+Blood oxygen-leveldependent (BOLD) signal changes will be measured while performing cognitive tasks that assess inhibitory control and selective attention,62 that is, a stopsignal task (response inhibition)47 and a Flanker task (response conflict and associated error monitoring).63 fMRI BOLD responses will be assessed between successful and unsuccessful stop or go events (stop task) and between incongruent and congruent events (Flanker task).
+As a primary activation outcome, effects of the response to the diet will be assessed in functionally defined brain regions of interest (ROI), based on the main effects of tasks across subjects and measurements T1 and T2 (ie, Stop Success >StopFail/Go and Incongruent >Congruent).

+Table 1 Overview of MGB axis, ADHD and comorbid parameters

-T0 Baseline period-regular diet (2 weeks) T1 Week 2 Diet phase (1-week T2 Week 8
+то Baseline period-regular T1 Diet phase (1-week T2

-Intake Week 0 transition - 5 weeks FFD)
+Intake Week 0 diet (2 weeks) Week 2 transition - 5 weeks FFD) Week 8

-Brain activity and MGB axis parame eters
+Brain activity and MGB axis parameters

-fMRI MOCK + +
+fMRI - МОСК + +

-QbTest + +
+QbTest - - + +

 Microbiota (stool) - + + +

 Metabolites (plasma, urine and optionally stool) - - + +

-Gene expression (PBMCs) - + +
+Gene expression (PBMCs) - - + +

-Protein biomarkers (plasma) + +
+Protein biomarkers (plasma) - - + +

-Genotype (buccal cells) + -
+Genotype (buccal cells) - - + -

-DNA methylation (buccal cells) + +
+DNA methylation (buccal cells) - - + +

 ADHD and physical parameters

 Researcher and parents

-Informed consent parents + -
+Informed consent parents + - - -

-Intake form + -
+Intake form + - - -

-ARS + -
+ARS + - - -

 Parents

-CSBQ + +
+CSBQ - - + +

 Child

 mBSCF-C (in the week prior to T1 and T2) - - + +

 Orthopaedagogue and child

 IQ-test - IF REQUIRED - -

 Paediatrician, parents and child

-Informed assent child + -
+Informed assent child - + - -

-Physical examination +
+Physical examination - + - -

-Verification diagnosis or setting research diagnosis - + -
+Verification diagnosis or setting research diagnosis - + - -

 FFD researcher and parents

-ARS and ACS + + +
+ARS and ACS - + + +

-SPI (ODD) + +
+SPI (ODD) - - + +

-PCQ + +
+PCQ - - + +

-FFD researcher and teacher '
+FFD researcher and teacher

-ARS and ACS + +
+ARS and ACS - - + +

-SPI (ODD) + +
+SPI (ODD) - - + +